Illinois Private Investigator: Licensing and Hiring Guide

 Illinois-Specific Legal Considerations

 - Eavesdropping Act (720 ILCS 5/14-2) - Illinois has complex recording consent requirements.
-Our investigators are thoroughly trained in current Illinois eavesdropping law
+Providers should explain how current Illinois eavesdropping law applies before any recording occurs

 - No-fault divorce only (since 2016) - Irreconcilable differences is the sole ground, but evidence still matters for property and maintenance decisions